 Limitations

 However, foam pigs wear out quickly when used in abrasive or high-pressure environments.
 They’re not built for heavy-duty scraping or for pipelines with significant buildup.
-Over time, they can tear or deform, reducing their effectiveness.
+Over time, they can tear or deform, reducing their effectiveness, which is exactly where the foam vs. urethane pigs decision starts to matter.

 Understanding Urethane Pigs

 Urethane pigs, on the other hand, are engineered for strength and endurance.
-Built from high-grade polyurethane, they are tougher, more durable, and designed to withstand the rigors of harsh pipeline environments.
+On the other side of the foam vs. urethane pigs comparison, a urethane pipeline cleaning pig is built from high-grade polyurethane, so it is tougher, more durable, and designed to withstand the rigors of harsh pipeline environments.

 Best Applications